 You may have heard your friends singing the praises of the keto diet.
-According to registered dietitian Sharon Jaeger, RD, by eating a limited amount of carbs and upping your fat intake, the idea is that your body enters ketosis and uses fat for fuel.
+According to registered dietitian Sharon Jaeger, RD, LD, by eating a limited amount of carbs and upping your fat intake, the idea is that your body enters ketosis and uses fat for fuel.
 It’s not for everyone, but if you have Type 2 diabetes or obesity, it can be helpful.

 Another diet that focuses on cutting carbs is the Atkins diet, but this plan includes different phases that dictate how many carbs you have, says registered dietitian Maxine Smith, RD, LD.